morganmueller/Internet-Geographies/tutorials_guides/Exercises/week_02_excercises.md

 `const dogBreeds = ['Malamute', 'Akita', 'Terrier', 'Irish Wolfhound', 'Vizsla', 'Kelpie', 'Saint Bernard', 'Shiba Inu', 'Shih Tzu'];`

-10. BONUS: Loop through the `dogBreeds` array and create a new array with the dogs listed in alphabetical order.
+10. __BONUS__: Loop through the `dogBreeds` array and create a new array with the dogs listed in alphabetical order.
 Note this will require a higher order array method that we didn't cover!
 Check out the mozilla docs for help: [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

-11. BONUS: revisit the `converter()` function from question 9 and write it as an arrow function.
+11. __BONUS__: revisit the `converter()` function from question 9 and write it as an arrow function.